-- 2 tablespoons sherry vinegar (can sub red wine vinegar and a teaspoon of maple syrup)
+- 2 tbsp sherry vinegar (can sub red wine vinegar and a teaspoon of maple syrup)

-- 4 medium beetroot, washed & leaves trimmed
+- 4 raw beetroot (medium) washed & leaves trimmed

-- 50 grams approx. beetroot leaves & stems (the inner, younger leaves are best)
+- 50 g beetroot leaves & stems (the inner, younger leaves are best)

 - Begin by making the dressing.
 Combine all of the ingredients together in a jar and set aside for at least 1 hour (you could also make this a day ahead).